-This book contains the highlights of my first trip to the Kingdom of Saudi Arabia where I lived with my husband, Oran Wilson, and children, Olan Keith and Victoria for five and a half years in the early 1950’s.
+This book contains the highlights of my return to live in The Kingdom of Saudi Arabia in the mid-1970s after an absence of 19 years.
 It was written for the express purpose of recording the events of my life and those of my family and friends, during that time, as I documented and remembered them.

 As the huge plane lifted off the runway on March 20, 1975, I sat back in my seat and tried to relax.
 However, I did not want to dispel the excitement I felt at the prospect of going on this trip that would take me halfway around the world to start a new life.

 The next day, February 2, 1956, we left New York Idlewild Airport on the Aramco company plane.
 That flight was nice, too.
 We were assigned a compartment from the first, so we had privacy and extra comfort.
 The weather was ideal all the way, although cold in spots.